jacobfholland/medusa/docs/markdown/docstring.md

 # Docstrings and Type Hinting
-Adhering to a standardized set of guidelines for docstrings and type hinting is not merely an academic exercise but a pragmatic requirement.
-It ensures that the code remains readable, maintainable, and self-explanatory.
+Adhering to a standardized set of guidelines for docstrings and type hinting ensures that the code remains readable, maintainable, and self-explanatory.
+Below are the standards expected for making docstrings.

 **<span style="color: #dc3545;">IMPORTANT:</span>** Non-compliance with the guidelines for docstrings and type hinting laid out in this document will result in the rejection of pull requests.

 ## Example
 ```python